EPA Scientists Receive Presidential Honor

 Contact Information: Latisha Petteway (News Media Only), firstname.lastname@example.org, 202-564-3191, 202-564-4355

-WASHINGTON –Today two U.S. Environmental Protection Agency (EPA) scientists were named as recipients of the 2011 Presidential Early Career Award for Scientists and Engineers (PECASE).
-This award, which is being given to EPA’s Dr. Mehdi Hazari and Mr. Adam Eisele, is the highest honor bestowed by the U.S. government on outstanding science and engineering professionals in the early stages of their independent research careers.
-The purpose of the award is to encourage the development of science leaders and highlight the importance of science and technology.
+WASHINGTON –Today two Environmental Protection Agency (EPA) scientists were named recipients of the 2010 Presidential Early Career Award for Scientists and Engineers (PECASE), which recognizes excellent research and leadership in the sciences.
+The award is the highest honor bestowed by the U.S. government on outstanding science and engineering professionals in the early stages of their independent research careers.
+The EPA award recipients are Dr. Gayle Hagler and Dr. David Reif.